peter-meehan-domokos/perfect-square/README.md

 ### Architecture of the Visual

 #### Overview
 Each datapoint becomes a chart inside the visual.
 It is rendered as follows.
-(React components start with capitals, d3 components in camel case.)
+(React components start with capitals, d3 components in camelCase.)

-1. [Visual](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/visual/page.js) gets the data via a [useFetch](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/api/fetch-hooks.js) hook, and calls the specific visual required.
+1. [Visual](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/visual/page.js) gets the data via a [useFetch](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/api/fetch-hooks.js) hook, and calls the PerfectSquareVisual.
 2. [PerfectSquareVisual](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/page.js) applies the [layout function](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/perfectSquareLayout.js) to the data to prepare it for the perfectSquareComponent, and calls renderCharts.
 3. [renderCharts](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/d3RenderFunctions.js) renders one g element per datapoint, inside the container, then calls perfectSquareComponent on this selection of gs.
 4. [perfectSquareComponent](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/perfectSquareComponent.js) receives a selection of gs, and renders/updates a chart on each one.
-5. [subComponents](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/subComponents.js) renders/updates a part of each chart.
+5. [subComponents](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/subComponents.js) renders/updates a part of each chart, returning the selection to allow chaining.

 #### The main React component [PerfectSquareVisual](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/page.js)